 - If two people were of different social classes, the person from the higher social class could choose to ignore the other.
 Marriage outside of social class was discouraged.

 - A man could not court a woman without first asking her family’s permission.

-- A woman would not leave the house to meet a man without having a chaperone and first asking her mother’s permission.
+- Women could not leave the house to meet men without having chaperones and first asking their mothers’ permission.

 - A chaperone also needed to be present whenever a man visited a woman’s home.

-- The courting couple was not allowed to touch until after engagement and even then, they could only hold hands.
+- The courting couple was not allowed to touch until after engagement and even then it was limited.

 - A man asked a woman’s father for permission for her hand in marriage.